AndreProenza/Medical-Test-Records/README.md

 Which keys will exist and how will they be distributed?

 - Each Health Institution will be a certifying entity that issues its own certificate.
 Each of these institutions will also have an asymmetric key pair, which will be used to communicate and establish secure connections.
-The keys and certificates are stored in the respective virtual machines of the servers of the health institutions.
+The keys and certificates are stored in their respective health institutions virtual machines.

 - The virtual machine, where users will access the webservers, will also have an asymmetric key pair and a certificate.